gabrielrsp/React-Shoes-Store/README.md

 ### `json-server server.json -p 3333`

-To get data from the fake api you can run:
+Runs the fake api where the application will get the data

 ### `yarn test`